tarwn/lessthandot-hugo/blogs/content/posts/2011-07-13-a-quick-look-at-the-1.md

 2011-05-31 00:00:00.0000000

-The one problem with this function is that if you do a query and specify between some date and EOMONTH it won&#8217;t give you anything after midnight.
+The one problem with this function is that if you do a query and specify between some date and EOMONTH it won't give you anything after midnight.
 I already explained that in this post: [How Does Between Work With Dates In SQL Server?][1]

 I also wonder why there is no SOMONTH function?
 Yes, I know it starts with 1, but if there is an _end of month_ function then someone will also search for a _start of month_ function.